-In 2005, Jim planned to kick from San Diego to regain his place in the Guiness Book of World Records.
-Jim is living in California now and singing in the choir at Crystal Cathedral (Los Angeles area) which appears on TV every week in the "Hour of Power" (check TV listings in your area).
-Jim has a donation page on the Crystal Cathedral website.
+At present, Jim is living in California and singing in the choir at Shepherd's Grove church (formerly Crystal Cathedral) in Garden Grove, California, which appears on ION TV every week in the "Hour of Power" (check TV listings in your area).
+Jim has a page on the Shepherd's Grove gifts website.

-You can read about the trip plans in the Power of One PDF.
+You can read about his 2005 trip plan in the Power of One PDF.

 Below is Jim's diary from his 2001 trip.